EROAM: Event-based Camera Rotational Odometry and Mapping in Real-time: Methodology

 While event cameras provide discrete pixel locations, our spherical representation offers significant advantages in spatial resolution and mapping continuity.
 On the pixel plane, each event is confined to a discrete grid, with each pixel corresponding to a specific field of view (FOV).
 This discretization limits the precision of motion estimation, as movements within a single pixel's FOV become indistinguishable.

 In contrast, the spherical representation, although derived from discrete pixel data, allows for a more nuanced positioning of events in 3D space.
-This approach enables us to maintain sub-pixel precision in event positioning, as the spherical coordinates are not confined to a discrete grid.
-Consequently, we can create a continuous map of the environment, where events can be placed at arbitrary positions on the unit sphere.
-This enhanced spatial resolution is particularly beneficial for representing and tracking small motions, even when they don't result in a change of pixel coordinates.
+This approach enables us to maintain sub-pixel precision in event positioning, as the spherical coordinates are not confined to a discrete grid. \begin{revisedtextblockCR}Consequently, we maintain a discretely sampled spherical event map within this continuous domain, where events can be placed at arbitrary positions on the unit sphere.\end{revisedtextblockCR} This enhanced spatial resolution is particularly beneficial for representing and tracking small motions, even when they don't result in a change of pixel coordinates.

 \prettyref{fig:pixel_error} illustrates this advantage, showing how a small camera rotation can lead to a detectable change in the spherical representation ($\Delta\mathbf{p}^s_i$), while potentially resulting in no change in the pixel coordinates ($\Delta\mathbf{x}^I_i = 0$).
 This capability significantly enhances the precision of our rotation estimation algorithm, allowing for more accurate tracking of camera motion.